paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 ```
 ````

-The reliability prediction of the item is then provided by:
+The {term}`RELIABILITY PREDICTION` of the item is then provided by:

 ````{admonition} Equation
 :class: equation